dotnet/docs-maui/docs/deployment/performance.md

 To obtain the best possible layout performance, follow these guidelines:

-- Reduce the depth of layout hierarchies by specifying [`Margin`](xref:Microsoft.Maui.Controls.View.Margin) property values, allowing the creation of layouts with fewer wrapping views.
-For more information, see [Align and position controls](~/user-interface/align-position.md).
 - When using a [`Grid`](xref:Microsoft.Maui.Controls.Grid), try to ensure that as few rows and columns as possible are set to [`Auto`](xref:Microsoft.Maui.GridLength.Auto) size.
 Each auto-sized row or column will cause the layout engine to perform additional layout calculations.
 Instead, use fixed size rows and columns if possible.
 Alternatively, set rows and columns to occupy a proportional amount of space with the [`GridUnitType.Star`](xref:Microsoft.Maui.GridUnitType.Star) enumeration value, provided that the parent tree follows these layout guidelines.
 - Don't set the [`VerticalOptions`](xref:Microsoft.Maui.Controls.View.VerticalOptions) and [`HorizontalOptions`](xref:Microsoft.Maui.Controls.View.VerticalOptions) properties of a layout unless required.
 The default value of [`LayoutOptions.Fill`](xref:Microsoft.Maui.Controls.LayoutOptions.Fill) allows for the best layout optimization.
 Changing these properties has a cost and consumes memory, even when setting them to the default values.
 - When using an [`AbsoluteLayout`](xref:Microsoft.Maui.Controls.AbsoluteLayout), avoid using the [`AbsoluteLayout.AutoSize`](xref:Microsoft.Maui.Controls.AbsoluteLayout.AutoSize) property whenever possible.